 In the beginning, when the Lord was creating, he declared “good”over everything.
 That is until he made a solitary man.
 In all of creation, the only thing that was “not good” was that this man was alone.
 After the Lord had made a woman for the man he then stood back, admired his handiwork, and with satisfaction declared that the universe that he made was “very good”.
-(Note that, feminists; God thinks the addition of women is the icing on the cake!)
+(Note that, ladies; God thinks the addition of women is the icing on the cake!)

 This makes sense when we think about the nature of God.
 A triune God.
 A loving community.
 Father, Son and Spirit loving each other from eternity past.
 If the creator of all things is by definition a relational community, then it makes sense that human beings are wired not to be solitary creatures but to live in community too.

 That’s why in Genesis 1:26-27, God says this:

 “Then God said, ‘Let us make mankind in our image, in our likeness…

 So God created mankind in his own image,